asvistun5/asvistun5/README.md

-- 👋 Hi, I’m Artem @asvistun5
+- 👋 Hello my name is Artem and I'm Python Developer